josegalarza/reversi/README.md

 g . . . . . . . .
 h . . . . . . . .

-Player O, where will you play next?
+Player X, where will you play next?
 ```

 Let's say player `X` plays a valid move, for example `c4`: